Tuminski/Readme-Gen/readme.md

 ## Description
 The following application is a command-line application that will create a "readme" file based off user input.
-In order to use the application, a user would have navigate to where the "index.js" file is located and open up their terminal.
+In order to use the application, a user would have to navigate to where the "index.js" file is located and open up their terminal.
 The application can be started by typing the following command in the terminal and pressing the "enter" key:

 ```sh
 node index.js
 ```

 The user will then be prompted with a series of questions regarding their GitHub username and project.
 Once complete, a "readme" file will be generated with the user's information and responses.